wadmiraal/wadmiraal.net/src/_posts/2014-10-07-oss-attracts-business-class-douchebags.markdown

 ## In The End, It Is About Trust And Respect

-In the end, everyone will criticize Tildeslash's letter (side note: you guys *really* should have handled this differently &mdash; you could have turned it around and make *Perham* look like a douchebag; too late now).
+In the end, everyone will criticize Tildeslash's letter (side note: you guys *really* should have handled this differently&thinsp;&mdash;&thinsp;you could have turned it around and make *Perham* look like a douchebag; too late now).

 But some (like me) will also criticize Mike Perham, for it *does* not feel right.